ZainSaed/eBay-Product-Images-Automation/README.md

 ## Notes
 - Raw downloaded images are cached in `raw_downloads/` so re-running the script won't re-download images you already have.
-- For a different brand (e.g. DeLonghi), duplicate this folder, swap in that brand's `frame.png`, and update the image-finding logic in `find_product_image_url()` if that site doesn't use an `og:image` meta tag the same way Breville does.
+- For a different brand , duplicate this folder, swap in that brand's `frame.png`, and update the image-finding logic in `find_product_image_url()` if that site doesn't use an `og:image` meta tag the same way Breville does.